redarling/redarling/README.md

-I'm a product-minded Full-Stack and AI engineer, specializing in building startups!
+I'm a product-minded Full-Stack and AI engineer, specializing in building agentic, AI-native products!

 **About me**